 The US regional images are available for 19 regions plus a CONUS view.
-There are four types of images:
+There are five types of images:

 Visible images are shown in a gray shading where brightness shows the amount of sunlight reflected back.
 Values run from 0 to 100.

 Gray scale IR images show surface temperature values whether it be the ocean, land or a cloud.
 The scale shows temperature values starting at -70C (white) and going to 30C (black).

 This uses a color scheme on other NWS websites.
 It is gray scale down to -20C and then cycles through blue shades to -40C and then through red shades.

 This is similar to the gray scale image except it uses a rainbow style color table starting at magenta (-70C) to blue (-45C) to green (-20C) to yellow (-5C) to orange (5C) to red (20C).